indiana-university/rivet-docs/content/components/layout/box.md

 {{< /example >}}

 ## Box body
-Nesting the `.rvt-box__body` element inside the Box will add equal amounts of padding to all sides.
+Nesting an element with the `.rvt-box__body` class inside the box will add equal amounts of padding to each side of the box.

 {{< example lang="html" spacious="true" >}}<div class="rvt-box">
   <div class="rvt-box__body">